kimchi-project/gingerbase/docs/README.md

                         libxslt pyparted \
                         python-websockify python-configobj

+    # If using Fedora, install the following additional packages:
+    $ sudo yum install python2-dnf

     # If using RHEL, install the following additional packages:
     $ sudo yum install python-unittest2 python-ordereddict

     # These dependencies are only required if you want to run the tests:
     $ sudo yum install pyflakes python-pep8 python-requests